-- Probably most of us know of the user gravity controls, of a very useful aspect of popular BIM Walkthrough/Visualizations Tools like Navisworks, BIMx etc. .
-This tool can detect the building horizontal components and give the user the feel of standing on ground and realistic eye-view sight.
-There have been many advancements in this recently, wherein the tools can simulate the movement on ramps and stairs.
-Now that we have been seeing this over a monitor for a while now, we might not have found it great.
+- Probably most of us know about user gravity controls, a very useful aspect of popular BIM Walkthrough/Visualizations Tools like Navisworks, BIMx etc. This tool can detect the building horizontal components and give the user the feel of standing on ground and realistic eye-view sight.
+There has been much advancement in this recently, wherein the tools can simulate the movement on ramps and stairs.
+Now that we have been seeing this on a monitor for a while now, we might not have found it great.
 The same when seen through AR & VR (Augmented & Virtual Reality) applications can simulate the experience of being on AI.
-Imagine sliding on a huge ramp under construction wearing an AR googles and watch the yet to be built Virtual Building.
+Imagine sliding on a huge ramp under construction wearing AR goggles and watch the yet to be built Virtual Building.
 It sounds awesome.
-Yes probably just a few years away when this might be reality.
+Yes probably just a few years away when this might be a reality.

 - Few years before, most of the BIM tools were redundant/unusable without some simple plugins.
-Some notable plugins – Element Auto-Numbering Plugins, Hanger Plugins, Duct/Pipe Slicing Plugins, Sprinkler Placement etc. All these plugins, on backend, knew the logics of the tasks they perform.
-They are in fact similar to a human in problem solving related to placement of objects; hadthey any obstacles on their way in form of clashes, overlaps, design rules, constructibility issues etc., using a predefined written code of solutions they can resolve the issues.
+Some notable plugins – Element Auto-Numbering Plugins, Hanger Plugins, Duct/Pipe Slicing Plugins, Sprinkler Placement etc. All these plugins, on back-end, knew the logic of the tasks they performed.
+They are in fact similar to a human in problem solving related to placement of objects; had they any obstacles on their way in form of clashes, overlaps, design rules, constructability issues etc., using a predefined written code of solutions they can resolve the issues.
 The major aspect that’s missing is that of machine learning where the machine learns from its tasks.

-In some of the recent improvements on the BIM Softwares especially those are on cloud, we can see that softwares are capable of providing multiple solutions, followed by comparison and impact matrices.
+In some of the recent improvements on the BIM Software especially those on cloud, we can see that software are capable of providing multiple solutions, followed by comparison and impact matrices.
 Developers of these are monitoring the usage very frequently and are trying to make them more intelligent every day.
-Probably a right move towards automatingthe machine learning to complete the AI.
+Probably a right move towards automating the machine learning to complete the AI.

 - Let’s compare quantification between CAD and BIM.
-Surely every CAD software can quantify everything they are equipped with to draw.
-While CAD provides dumb length, area and volumes of everything, BIM can provide a selective output depending on the element/material selected – volumes for concrete, lengths & weights for steel, areas for masonry, lengths & dis for pipe, duct, conduit etc. Surely indeed, they are AI, but a informed and preprogramed AI that have scope to be detailed out to be more flexible, resourceful and productive.
+Surely, CAD software can quantify everything they are equipped with to draw.
+While CAD provides dumb length, area and volumes of everything, BIM can provide a selective output depending on the element/material selected – volumes for concrete, lengths & weights for steel, areas for masonry, lengths & dis for pipe, duct, conduit etc. Surely indeed, they are AI, but an informed and pre-programmed AI that have scope to be detailed out to be more flexible, resourceful and productive.

-- The emerging world of photogrammetry, wherein the scanners are capable of detecting hard surfaces and the length based on signal beaming etc. is been used very extensively in construction industry.
+- The emerging world of photogrammetry, wherein the scanners are capable of detecting hard surfaces and the length based on signal beaming etc. is being used extensively in construction industry.
 In addition, there are attempts by various companies to identify differences between scan data and virtual model to automate the process.
 Tools like Autodesk Remake, Bentley Context Capture etc. are intelligent enough to create a model from photographs.
 There is a further development here to detect the materials and accordingly model them as solids, mesh or surfaces.
-Tools like Scan to BIM from imaginit can differentiate, detect and draw on own from point cloud the walls, pipes & ducts.
+Tools like Scan to BIM from imaginit can differentiate, detect walls, pipes & ducts from point cloud and draw on its own.
 Surely a guided move towards AI.

 Check out a list of photogrammetry tools available at this Wikipedia link – https://en.wikipedia.org/wiki/Comparison_of_photogrammetry_software

 - A lot of AI is happening behind the curtains on BIM Documentation.
-Tools like BIM 360 Docs, Project Wise and Bluebeam can read through the pdfs and editable drawings, search, relate and associate with corresponding views.
+Tools like BIM 360 Docs, Project Wise and Bluebeam can read through the PDFs and editable drawings, search, relate and associate with corresponding views.
 Like the section & elevation markers on plans are capable of relating themselves to section or elevation views.
 The ongoing development here includes adding abilities to detect corresponding views across the construction disciplines.
 Like architectural section detecting and relating itself to piping section at the same location or orientation on a complete different drawing set with probably a different title block as well.
-A true AI being coded into softwares that has on backend a vast learning relating to graphics, drawings, systems, processes and surely the human thinking.
+A true AI being coded into software that has a vast learning on backend relating to graphics, drawings, systems, processes and surely the human thinking.

 - Some of the building safety analysis related to Seismic and Fire are superb renderings of real-life scenarios that might or might not happen.
 Probably an unnoticed AI that has been in use for decades.

-- The world of infrastructure has many more examples of AI in the form of hydrology studies of reservoir backwaters, flood simulations, traffic analysis, high altitude wind analysis, physical deteriorations due to environmental factors etc. Every process/activity/study is a very unique AI each of them.
+- The world of infrastructure has many more examples of AI in the form of hydrology of reservoir backwaters, flood simulations, traffic analysis, high altitude wind analysis, physical deterioration due to environmental factors etc. Every process/activity/study is a unique AI.

-So BIM indeed has started adopting AI in its own way.
-Might be a long way and hundreds of debates before concluding.
-No wonder if BIM ends up giving rise a very new definition or a new technology within AI to suit its requirements.
+So BIM indeed has started adopting AI in its own way; might be a long way and hundreds of debates before concluding.
+No wonder if BIM ends up giving rise to a new definition or a new technology within AI to suit its requirements.
 Construction Industry surely needs AI in its own form.

-Arunkumar Shambu is an BIM Evangelist from Bangalore, India and also an active member at India BIM Association.
-He is having 10 years of BIM Experience on large projects, standardization and implementation.
-His common interests include current affairs, technology exploration, market study, lateral thinking and discussion within his close circles on a variety of topics ranging from professional to personal subjects.
+Arunkumar Shambu is an BIM Evangelist from Bangalore, India and also an active member at India BIM Association, with 10 years of BIM Experience on large projects, standardization and implementation.
+His interests include current affairs, technology exploration, market study, lateral thinking and discussion within his close circles on a variety of topics ranging from professional to personal subjects.
 At home he loves to cook, play, paint, teach and learn with his 4 year old daughter Advithii.
 Feel free to contact him: email@example.com